-R. O’Donnell (Artistic Director/Executive Producer) has starred as Brazillia R. Kreep in Kreepy Hallow, Jean-Pierre Beunet in The Orchard of Hide and Seek, Waldo Fern in The New Variety Show, Scrooge in A Kreepy Christmas Carol, and as the Mad Hatter and ring master Belvedere Brumbleton in JCT’s celebrated Alice Isn’t All There.
+R. O’Donnell (Artistic Director/Executive Producer) is a founding member of SJCT, and has written the book, music & lyrics for all their musical comedies including Mr. Scrooge, Alice Isn’t All There, Kreepy Hollow, Twist, and Orchard of Hide & Seek.
 At 14 years old, he ran away with the Sells and Grey traveling tent circus.
 He co-wrote the off-Broadway musical comedy One & One for which he received 3 ASCAP awards.
 On Broadway, he co-wrote Radio City Music Hall’s critically acclaimed Manhattan Showboat.
 As a choreographer, O’Donnell staged Dick Hyman’s Joan And The Devil, and Walter/McDowell’s Rapunzel And The Dragons at the famed Greenwich Village institutions 13th Street Repertory Company, and Actors’ Playhouse, respectively.
+In New York, he has workshopped with multiple Tony award-winning choreographer/directors Michael Bennet (A Chorus Line/Dreaam Girls), Ron Field (Cabaret), and Tommy Tune (Will Rogers Follies).
 In Chicago, he co-founded both the New Variety cabaret and the professional theater company New Age Vaudeville.
 At New Age Vaudeville O’Donnell wrote two of its biggest cult hits: An Evening With Elmore & Gwendolyn Putts –The Neighbors Next Door, and The TV Dinner Hour (featuring improv guru Del Close).
 O’Donnell worked as Executive Producer and host (hence the title) of the variety/comedy television show R. Rated on Fox, Chicago.
 Widely regarded as a brilliant slice of the Chicago comedy scene, R. Rated featured, among others, Rachel Dratch (Saturday Night Live), Mick Napier (Annoyance Theater), and Stephnie Weir (MADtv).
 O’Donnell also produced and directed comedy segments featuring Matt Besser (Upright Citizens Brigade) for Fox, Chicago’s variety special Twisted.
 Additionally, he directed a series of improvised commercials (featuring Besser in a stylistic homage to Ernie Kovacs) for McDonald’s, Toyota, Jiffy Lube, and Ameritech.
 O’Donnell’s stand-up comedy work has seen him featuring for celebrated comics Chris Rock, Bill Maher, Brian Regan, Rick Overton, and the late great Bill Hicks.

-Angela Conzone Dwyer (Executive Music Director/Choreographer) has starred as Ichaboda Krane in Kreepy Hallow, the voice of Misty Cauldron in The Orchard of Hide and Seek, Peggy Page in The New Variety Show, Matilda Pift in A Kreepy Christmas Carol, and as Mrs. Zizzlebot and The Queen of Hearts in JCT’s celebrated Alice Isn’t All There.
+Angela Conzone Dwyer (Executive Music Director/Choreographer) is one of the founding members of SJCT and has starred in all of our productions to date.
 Angela has a Bachelor’s Degree from SUNY Fredonia and a Master’s Degree from the Crane School of Music at SUNY Potsdam, both in Music Education.
 She teaches K-6 Vocal/General Music in the Ogdensburg City School District, is the Choir Master at St. John’s Episcopal Church, Assistant Choreographer at Julie’s Dance Studio, and is a private piano/voice teacher.
 She has been the Musical Director of Nunsense (Fulton, NY), and Choreographer of both Peter Pan (Oswego, NY) and Once Upon a Mattress (Potsdam, NY).
 Some of her acting credits include Once Upon a Mattress, Camelot, The Music Man, Nunsense, The King and I, Annie, and Beauty and the Beast.
-Having met during summer theater, Angela and Christopher are excited to be working together both on the production team, and on stage.
+Having met during summer theater, Angela and Christopher are excited to be working together both on the production team and on stage.
 The couple lives in Ogdensburg with their daughters, Rozalyn and Eliana.

 Sadie Smith (Stage Manager) is returning as stage manager, having done so for Kreepy Hallow and The Orchard of Hide and Seek.
 Sadie’s acting credits include American Idle, Ax of Murder, The Principal’s Apprentice, Night Chills, and Seusspeare: Meet the MacBeths.
 She recently finished a two-year Liberal Arts degree at SUNY Canton and is currently attending SUNY Potsdam to complete her Bachelors.
 She is very proud to be involved in her third show with JCT.

-Bill LaMere (General Manager) is a native of Ogdensburg and graduated form Ogdensburg Free Academy in 1967.
+Bill LaMere (General Manager) is a native of Ogdensburg and graduated from Ogdensburg Free Academy in 1967.
 He married his childhood sweetheart Sheila Murray in 1968.
 Bill entered the US Army in 1968 and was trained as a combat medic.
 He spent 20 years in the military, was educated as a nurse, and attended Southern Illinois University for healthcare administration.
 His military assignments included Vietnam, Texas, Washington, Washington, D.C., and Germany.
 After the military, Bill worked as an operations manager for a pharmacy company in Maryland, and as a regional operations manager for a respiratory infusion company in Rochester, NY.
-In 2000 he relocated to Heuvelton, and was employed for the past 14 years at United Helpers River Ledge as a nurse, and staff development educator.
+In 2000 he relocated to Heuvelton and was employed for the past 14 years at United Helpers River Ledge as a nurse, and staff development educator.
 Sheila and Bill have five children (one deceased) and three grandchildren (all girls).

 Sheila Murray LaMere (House/ Box Office Manager) was born in Ogdensburg, NY, and graduated from Ogdensburg Free Academy.
-After high school she attended a nursing program and obtained her license as a practical nurse.
+After high school, she attended a nursing program and obtained her license as a practical nurse.
 Sheila married her childhood sweetheart Bill LaMere in 1968 and had five children.
 She has dedicated the majority of her life to raising her family and attending to numerous foster children.
 Sheila is an active leader at St. John’s Church, assisting ushers, greeters, lay readers, and Christian Education (Sunday school and vacation bible school).